-I am Vice President for Global Resilience at AIR Worldwide, the scientific leader in catastrophe risk modeling and consulting services.
+I was Vice President for Global Resilience at AIR Worldwide, a catastrophe risk modeling and consulting services.

 I previously managed emergency management, infrastructure protection, and cybersecurity studies at the Department of Homeland Security’s studies and analysis Federally Funded Research and Development Center (FFRDC).

-As an adjunct assistant professor at the Georgetown University School of Foreign Service I teach in the Security Studies Program.
+As an adjunct assistant professor at the Georgetown University School of Foreign Service I tought in the Security Studies Program.

 As Special Assistant to the President for Homeland Security, I oversaw many important national and homeland security policies at the White House.
 I led interagency policy coordination efforts and chaired meetings of Assistant Secretaries from Federal departments and agencies including the Department of Defense, Department of State, and Department of Homeland Security.
 I also advised the President and senior White House staff during domestic incidents, including over 200 Presidentially declared disasters.

 At the George Washington University Homeland Security Policy Institute, a think tank I co-founded, I was primarily responsible for managing the daily operations of the institute and overseeing the institute’s analytic products.
 I managed several task forces, authored numerous publications, and hosted many events.
 During this period I appeared dozens of times on television and commented frequently in the press on national security policy issues.